 It’s Their Fault

-America’s “good faith and credit” is highly respected, 30-year “treasuries” sell with ease.
+America’s “good faith and credit” is highly respected, 30-year “treasury bonds” sell with ease.
 Credit is another word for trust so, bottom line, the money is there to do what we want.
-Therefore, we must ask, what is the alternative to income taxes?
-The first answer, spend what you have on the right stuff.
-This allows the right questions.
-Issue: they get asked but never answered.
-What is the right stuff?
-Where the U.S. puts its political brain requires is not helping it to find out.
+The first question becomes what is the right stuff” How much investment in a secure future, maintenance of existing assets, and care for the vulnerable.
+Where the U.S leadership has placed its political brain is not helping the nation to find out.
+Why?

 Putting Money in the Wrong Pockets